onsi/cocktail/README.md

 The [example](https://github.com/onsi/cocktail/tree/master/example) directory includes an example mixin and its usage, and the accompanying [Jasmine](http://www.github.com/pivotal/jasmine) test.
 It also includes a [readme](https://github.com/onsi/cocktail/tree/master/example) that walks through the testing pattern employed for testing mixins with Jasmine.

+## Can I use Cocktail with CoffeeScript?

+Using CoffeeScript's `extends` notation to subclass Backbone classes does not call Backbone's extend and, therefore, circumvents Cocktail's monkeypatch.

+A workaround is to use the `mixin` class method provided by Cocktail.
+Instead of defining a `mixins` property on the class you should call:

+    MyView.mixin([mixin1, mixin2, ...]);

+right after defining your custom subclass.

 ## Dependencies and "Installation"

 Cocktail requires: